CW-300 External Algae Scrubber - Clear Water (DISCONTINUED)

 Maintaining the scrubber only takes a few minutes every one to three weeks to harvest the algae that has grown on the screen.
 By removing the horizontal union and rinsing the screen under a faucet will help knock a majority of the algae off the screen to be disposed of.
 Removing all the algae from the screen will lead to a slow start of the next batch and by leaving a small amount of algae on the screen you will help seed the next batch allowing it to grow faster.
 You may need to use a soft bristle brush (toothbrushes work great) to clean the slot that the screen fits into every now and then also.

-Max Recommended Tank Size - 400 gallon
+Max Recommended Tank Size - Up to 1,000 gallons

 Dimensions - 19" L x 10 1/2" W x 14" H